tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 }
 ```

 Being able to call trait methods in `const` contexts would be really useful.
 I can understand why this is a difficult problem, but it does hamper ergonomics considerably.
 For example, you can't use indexing or `for` loops because they rely on the `Index` and `Iterator` traits to work.
-I had to use some [particularly weird casts](https://github.com/tim-harding/soa-rs/issues/5#issuecomment-1968043436) because `Deref` isn't available. `const` function stabilization also seems to progress like molasses, forcing weird workarounds or inlining of existing `const` implementations from nightly.
+I had to use some [particularly weird casts](https://github.com/tim-harding/soa-rs/issues/5#issuecomment-1968043436) because `Deref` isn't available.

 ### Unstable